Barbara McCullough

-Barbara McCullough (born 1945) is a director, production manager and visual effects artist whose directorial works are associated with the Los Angeles School of Black independent filmmaking.
+Barbara McCullough (born 1945) is an American director, production manager and visual effects artist whose directorial works are associated with the Los Angeles School of Black independent filmmaking.
 She is best known for Water Ritual #1: An Urban Rite of Purification (1979), Shopping Bag Spirits and Freeway Fetishes: Reflections on Ritual Space (1980), Fragments (1980), and World Saxophone Quartet (1980).

 Early life and education

 Born in New Orleans, McCullough moved to Los Angeles when she was 11 years old.
 Her father was a musician and because he was a blind veteran she had scholarship opportunities which allowed her to attend private school.
 She attended Bishop Conaty Memorial High School and after taking courses at Cal State L.A. and L.A.
 Community College, got into UCLA through an undergraduate affirmative action program.
 While attending UCLA she would become part of the second wave of the popularly known L.A.
 Rebellion filmmakers which was dominated by women of color including Alile Sharon Larkin, Julie Dash, Jacqueline Frazier, Melvonna Ballenger, O. Funmilayo Makarah, and Carroll Parrott Blue.
 Being a UCLA student, McCullough partook in Project One which was a rite of passage for aspiring film students which had them write, direct, and edit a motion picture during their first academic quarter before they had had a production class.
 Project One would be the starting point for many of the filmmakers of the L.A.
 Rebellion including Julie Dash and Carrol Parrott Blue.
 From Project One, McCullough produced what is believed to be her first film Chephren-Khafra: Two Years of a Dynasty.